FaisalAbusharar/CVDA/README.md

 4. Open the `CVDA.py` file.
     - Insert your Discord bot token.
     - Insert your server ID in the `guild_id` variable.
+    - Insert your user ID or authorized users ID in the `allowed_users` variable
     - Set the path to your preferred browser.
 5. Open the `compile.py` file.
     - Set `STARTUP=False` if you do not want the bot to run on startup.